Frequently Asked Questions

 Annual General Meeting FAQsView PDF

-COVID-19 is an infection caused by a type of Coronavirus.
-The primary means of spread seems to be saliva-droplet based spread.
-This is similar to the common cold and seasonal flu.
-COVID-19 appears to be more infectious than the seasonal flu with an infection rate that is 1.5 to 2 times higher than seasonal flu.
-Reassuringly, however, the vast majority of people who contract COVID-19 experience only mild symptoms, including a potential fever, a cough and shortness of breath.
+COVID-19 is an infection caused by a type of coronavirus.
+It primarily spreads through saliva droplets, similar to how the common cold and seasonal flu are transmitted.
+COVID-19 appears to be more contagious than the seasonal flu, with an infection rate 1.5 to 2 times higher.
+Fortunately, most people who contract COVID-19 experience only mild symptoms, such as fever, cough, and shortness of breath.

 The primary symptoms include: